Skip to content

 In addition to this, each new user is allocated a 20 GB home directory.

-To request free access, follow the request a new account documentation and request access to the UCD HPC Sponsored Public Access (publicgrp) from the list of sponsors through Hippo.
+To request free access, follow the request a new account documentation and request access to the HPC@UCD Sponsored Public Access (publicgrp) from the list of sponsors through Hippo.

 Additional resources on Hive may be purchased two ways.
 Sponsors (PIs and group leads) may purchase individual compute cores and TB of storage at our current rates.
 In consultation with HPC@UCD, sponsors may also purchase approved nodes to contribute to Hive.
 HPC@UCD will work with sponsors to understand budgets and specifications and request quotes.